-Applied Certificate & Diploma Health and Social Care
+BTEC Extended Certificate in Health and Social Care

-1 Year for Certificate, 2 years for Diploma.
+1 Year for Certificate, 2 years for Extended Certificate.

 Students are required to reach the Wadebridge Sixth Form Level 3 entry criteria.
-In addition, as most students have not studied Health & Social Care in Key Stage 4, there is a lot of new information to learn.
-Students will need to be extremely well organised to cope with the coursework element in this specification which requires observational visits to care settings.
+Students will need to be extremely well organised to cope with the coursework element in this specification.

 Methods of Study:

 Keeping up to date with topical issues within the health, care and early years sectors.